jj1bdx/avrhwrng/README.md

 Random number stream is obtained through the tty device of Arduino as a binary byte stream.

-The code runs either on ATmega168 or ATmega328P (only a vector address difference).
-Tested both on Arduino Duemilanove and Arduino UNO R3 boards.

-See `noiseshield-v2/` directory for the schematics (drawn by xcircuit).
-The entire circuits can be built on a standard Arduino prototype board.

-## On stream mixing strategy

 The current sampling strategy of only applying von Neumann algorithm independently for each bit stream and mixing the output into single byte stream is chosen for reducing statistical errors.